gibbsalex/my-demos/bike_suspension_sim/suspension_sys_id.md

 #### Idea 1.2: Building an Auto Regressive Exogeneous(ARX) Model

-Objective ---
-Estimate the parameters in a transfer function through least-squares.
+Use the Least-Squares method to estimate the parameters in a discrete-time transfer function.

 Dynamic model is a linear Infinite Impulse Response Filter(IIR)